Lectures#

 The Transformer [VSP+17] is the current best solution to predicting the next word, with autoregression and an impressive method to keep track of all things that matter in the input seen so far, attention.
 This lecture introduces the key concepts and building blocks of the Transformer architecture.

-Lecture 3: Transformers recap, In-context learning, Post-training, Tools and agents#
+Lecture 3: Transformers recap, In-context learning, Post-training, Agents#

-After a short recap of the Transformer architecture, we dive into a select number of unique aspects of training Transformers: in-context learning and post-training.
+After a short recap of the Transformer architecture, we dive into aspects of training Transformers beyond pre-training: in-context learning and post-training.
+We also talk about putting LLMs to work as agents.
+We conclude with two frequently-used Transformer features: the mixture-of-experts architecture and LoRA.

 Lecture 7: Reasoning in LLMs#